7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 We've already talked a little bit about the importance of using social channels to help grow your restaurant.
 Facebook is definitely an important channel to be on, but it's not the only one.
 As you expand your presence onto other channels such as Instagram, YouTube, Twitter, and others, you will need a tool to help you post more efficiently as well as monitor the results.

-HootSuite is a very cost-effective and simple-to-use option to help you manage your social media channels.
+HootSuite, for instance, is a very cost-effective and simple-to-use option to help you manage your social media channels.
 It has three main features that will make your life simpler.

 - First, it allows you to easily connect to multiple social channels and send a post out on all of them at one time.